You are here

 The main difference is that once a doctor becomes an Authorised Prescriber (AP), they do not need to notify the TGA each time they prescribe nicotine e-cigarettes for smoking cessation.
 Medical practitioners are able to use the AP scheme to prescribe nicotine as an aid to stop smoking - without requirement for ethics committee approval.
 For the five year duration of the approval no further applications or permissions are required.

-The Special Access Scheme B (SAS-B) applications are approved on an individual patient basis, which means that a separate application needs to be submitted to the TGA for each patient.
+Special Access Scheme B (SAS-B) applications are approved on an individual patient basis, which means that a separate application needs to be submitted to the TGA for each patient.
+However, prescribers other than medical practitioners may be able to apply under the SAS.

-If you wish to bring in more than 3 months' supply at the one time into Australia, an Australian-registered doctor will first need to apply to the TGA for approval through the Special Access Scheme B (SAS-B) or to become an Authorised Prescriber using the forms available on the TGA website.
+If you wish to bring in more than 3 months' supply at the one time into Australia, an Australian-registered doctor will first need to apply to the TGA for approval through SAS B or to become an Authorised Prescriber using the forms available on the TGA website.